ebruchez/ebruchez.github.io/_posts/2022-08-27-typewriter-shipping-update.md

 ![Piling up the two machines](/assets/posts/shipping-typewriters-update/2x/IMG_3986.jpg){:standalone}

-I shaped the styrofoam to take approximately the inner shape of the Yost 20 cover.
+I shaped the styrofoam to approximate the inner contours of the Yost 20 cover.

 ![The inside](/assets/posts/shipping-typewriters-update/2x/IMG_3992.jpg){:standalone}